jddf/spec/draft-ucarion-jddf-xx.md

 - A distinction between `float32` and `float64`.
 Code generators can use `float` and `double`, or their equivalents, for these JDDF types.

-- A "properties" form of JSON objects, corresponding to some sort of struct.
+- A "properties" form of JSON objects, corresponding to some sort of struct or record.
+The "properties" form of JSON objects is akin to a C++ `struct`.

 - A "values" form of JSON objects, corresponding to some sort of dictionary or associative array.
+The "values" form of JSON objects is akin to a C++ `std::map`.

 - A "discriminator" form of JSON objects, corresponding to a discriminated (or "tagged") union.
+The "discriminator" form of JSON objects is akin to a C++ `std::variant`.

 The principle of common patterns in JSON is why JDDF does not support 64-bit integers, as these are usually transmitted over JSON in a non-interoperable